 Key Judgements and Estimates Description Identifying performance obligations The hospital applies significant judgment when reviewing the terms and conditions of funding agreements and contracts to determine whether they contain sufficiently specific and enforceable performance obligations.
 If this criteria is met, the contract/funding agreement is treated as a contract with a customer, requiring the hospital to recognise revenue as or when the hospital transfers promised goods or services to the beneficiaries.
 If this criteria is not met, funding is recognised immediately in the net result from operations.
 Determining timing of revenue recognition The hospital applies significant judgement to determine when a performance obligation has been satisfied and the transaction price that is to be allocated to each performance obligation.
 A performance obligation is either satisfied at a point in time or over time.
-Determining timing of capital grant income recognition The hospital applies significant judgement to determine when its obligation to construct an asset is satisfied.
+Determining timing of capital grant income recognition The hospital applies significant judgement to determine when its obligation to procure or construct an asset is satisfied.
 Costs incurred is used to measure the hospital's progress as this is deemed to be the most accurate reflection of the stage of completion.
+Assets and services received free of charge or for nominal consideration The hospital applies significant judgement to determine the fair value of assets and services provided free of charge or for nominal value.
+Donations and bequests are recognised at the cash or market value of the assets received.
+Personal protective equipment is recognised at the value advised by Health Share Victoria and Monash Health.